 When it comes to food likes/obsessions I am a CRUNCHY/SALTY kinda girl!
 I will choose a bag of chips over a chocolate sundae ANY DAY OF THE WEEK!
 Sadly, my love of all things crunchy & salty over sweets doesn’t do me any favors.
-Potato chips, and the like, really are the ultimate “empty calories.”
+Potato chips (try zucchini chips as a healthy alternative), and the like, really are the ultimate “empty calories.”
 So when my daughter-in-law Kaitlyn suggested we try making some Kale Chips to try and fulfill that crunchy/salty craving AND add a little nutrition to our diets at the same time, I was all ears!

 Kaitlyn writes: A couple of weeks ago while my husband and I should have been paying attention in Sunday School we were playing a game of hang man.
 My husband put down a four-letter word and gave me the clue “something that tastes bad.”
 I think it took me one guess to figure out that it was KALE.
 It’s safe to say he’s been very vocal about his hatred for this vitamin-packed leafy green.
 And, I have to admit, I’m really not a fan of raw kale either.

 We were both in stitches when we saw this Jim Gaffiigan interview on Conan a few months ago.
 My favorite line, “I looked at a can of bug spray, and it said, ‘Made with Real Kale!”
 Haha!
 Love it!

 But seriously, let’s talk for a second about the health benefits of kale.
 This article from the Huffington Post has a simple rundown on why kale is something you might want to consider adding to your diet.
 It’s super high in beta carotene, vitamins K and C and rich in calcium.
 It’s also packed with phytonutrients that help with inflammation.
 If you’re an athlete or even just someone who frequents the gym, kale is very beneficial for sore muscles that inevitably follow a tough workout.